Take in a show when you are in New York City. credit: Catherine Parker

 Bryant Park

-Depending on the season, find different activities at Bryant Park, from a winter ice rink and a holiday market to summer picnicking, it’s a favorite with locals and visitors alike.
-Additionally there is bistro tables, a handful of quick-service food outlets along with a carousel ($4 a ride, open daily with seasonal hours).
+Depending on the season, visitors will find different activities at Bryant Park, from its winter ice rink and a holiday market to summer picnicking and free entertainment.
+It’s a favorite with locals and visitors alike.
+Additionally, there are bistro tables and a handful of quick-service food outlets, along with a carousel ($4 a ride, open daily with seasonal hours).

-Located between 5th and 6th Ave. between 40th and 42nd Streets.
+Located between 5th and 6th Ave. between 40th and 42nd Street.
+Free to enter.

-Sure you can take a bus tour but a scenic cruise is better.
-No street traffic and lots of fabulous city views and as a bonus, see NYC’s bridges from the water.
+Sure, you can take a bus tour, but a scenic cruise is better.
+There is no street traffic, and you can enjoy lots of fabulous city views.
+As a bonus, you can see NYC’s bridges from the water.
+This is one of the Top Things to do in Midtown Manhattan.

 Tip: Check out the schedule before arriving to see which cruise appeals to you.
-During peak periods reservations are recommended.
+Reservations are recommended during peak periods.

 Departs from Pier 83 at W 42nd St. First Cruise at 10 a.m.
-Admission based on age and type of cruise and you can use a CityPass.
+Admission is based on age and type of cruise, and you can use a CityPass.

-As the favorite building and known worldwide, the Empire State Building is a symbol of NYC.
-Opening in 1931, it’s an Art Deco masterpiece and National Historic Landmark.
+As a favorite building, the Empire State Building is a symbol of NYC and is known worldwide.
+Opening in 1931, it’s an Art Deco masterpiece and a National Historic Landmark.
+This is one of the Top Things to do in Midtown Manhattan.

-Head to the Observation Deck on the 86th floor, the backdrop to many a movie.
-Another observation deck on the 102th floor.
+The line starts downstairs before visitors board elevators to the Observation Deck on the 86th floor.
+It was the backdrop to many a movie.
+There is another observation deck on the 102nd floor.

 FAO Schwartz

-The legendary toy retailer now lives at Rockefeller Center with life-sized stuff animals, games, toys and even candy.
-It’s a must even for big kids.
+The legendary toy retailer now lives at Rockefeller Center with life-sized stuffed animals, games, toys, and even candy.
+It’s a must, even for big kids.

 Flatiron Building

-Though its undergoing a renovation, the Flatiron Building is still one of the most recognizable buildings in New York City.
+The Flatiron Building is one of the most recognizable buildings in New York City.
+Presently vacant, it’s undergoing renovation.
+The former office building will be transformed into residences.

 Located at 89 E. 42nd St. Terminal Open From 5:30 a.m. to 2 a.m.
 Free to enter.